macarie/compatto/readme.md

 ## Features

-- User-definable dictionary to compress and decompress strings
+- ⏱ Very fast to compress, even faster to decompress
-- Supports Unicode characters, like emojis 🎉
+- 🙌🏼 Support for Unicode characters, like emojis
-- It is _very_ fast
+- 🗄 User-definable dictionary

 ## Install